shreyExp/DreamHacker/readme.md

 Software
 ```
 1. Use SSH, VNC or a monitor and a keyboard to login to raspberry pi.
+2. Install the audio player mpg123
-2. Clone the repository somewhere in the Raspberry Pi.
+3. Clone the repository somewhere in the Raspberry Pi.
-3. Run the following commands from inside the repository
+4. Run the following commands from inside the repository
- - `cmake .`
+ - cmake .
- - `make`
+ - make
 ```

 ### Usage